Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 - Discoverable Credentials: The keying material is stored on the security token itself, along with the scope for which the keypair was generated.
 During authentication transactions, only the scope (as configured, or as sent by the server) determines which keypair is to be used in the transaction.
 The key can store multiple keys for the same scope.
 The number of keypairs that can be stored on the key is finite.

-EAP-FIDO supports both Discoverable and Non-Discoverable credentials.
+EAP-FIDO supports both Discoverable and Non-Discoverable Credentials.

 ### User involvement during registration